 Our reviewers loved the show giving ★★★★★ – “a magical show which is both inspirational and heart-breaking”.
 To read the full review, click here.

-The Queen’s Theatre is owned by Delfont Mackintosh Theatres.
+Les Miserables is show at the Sondheim Theatre (formerly the Queen’s).
+The Sondheim Theatre is owned by Delfont Mackintosh Theatres.
 The best place to buy tickets is through their website.
-For more information on your visit to the Queen’s Theatre, read our guide.
+For more information on your visit to the Sondheim Theatre, read our guide.

 Reviews By You